Home Checks for Winter|The Range

 Clean Out the Gutters

 Over the year, your property’s gutters are going to fill with leaves, twigs, dirt, silt, and other pieces of debris that will cause them to clog.
 Eventually, as these gutters fill with this debris, the chance that water will overflow and damage your walls increases, becoming a certainty if not dealt with.
 Thankfully, aside from the actual hassle of getting to the gutters themselves, cleaning them out is about as simple as it gets.
 You can get your gutters cleaned professionally if you’re unsure of yourself around heights or if it’s not practical to use a standard ladder.
-However, if you are confident that you can do it safely, a simple ladder#}, product, {#product|9682|pair of rubber gloves#}, and some elbow grease is all you need to clear out even the grimiest, leaf-choked gutters.
-You can also make use of a pressure washer to tackle this difficult job, and some models will have n make short work of even a relatively large garden and save yourself some work when winter turns to spring.
+However, if you are confident that you can do it safely, a simple ladder, bucket, pair of rubber gloves, and some elbow grease is all you need to clear out even the grimiest, leaf-choked gutters.
+You can also make use of a pressure washer to tackle this difficult job, and some models will have specially made attachments for cleaning gutters, and universal attachments are available too.

 wintchecksquare